OllieJones/index-wp-mysql-for-speed/readme.txt

 * Allan Jardine for Datatables.net.
 * Japreet Sethi for advice, and for testing on his large installation.
 * Rick James for everything.
+* Jetbrains for their IDE tools, especially PhpStorm.
+It's hard to imagine trying to navigate an epic code base without their tools.

 == Installation ==